kurtkanaskie/apigeex-terraform-sharedflows-flowhooks/README.md

     Using Terraform for proxies / shared flows is not really a good use case for Terraform.

     This results in the shared flows being undeployed from test.
-Perhaps I need seperate deployment resources for each environment.
+Perhaps I need separate deployment resources for each environment.

     ```
     terraform plan -var='project_id=apigeex-org-name' -var='env=test'